Framework-R-D/phlex-design/workflows/wirecell-charge-waveform-sim-doc.rst

 Because the processing we show does not need to span (or, equivalently, *fold over*) multiple trigger records, we show only one trigger record in the diagrams.

 .. graphviz:: wirecell-charge-waveform-sim-func.gv
-   :caption: A possible Wire-Cell charged waveform simulation workflow, in the function-centric view.
+   :caption: A possible Wire-Cell charged waveform simulation workflow in the function-centric view.
              The outer box encloses all of the higher order functions (HOFs) that make up the *sim* workflow.
-             Shaded rectangles denote the HOFs and the user-supplied algorithms used in them.
+             Colored rectangles denote the HOFs and the user-supplied algorithms used in them.
              The solid arrow shows the data flow from one HOF to the next one in the workflow.
              The labels on the solid arrows denote the data products.
-             The indices on the names of the data products imply the hierarchy of data product sets to which the data products belong.
+             The subscripts on the data product names show the index metadata that associate the product with the correct data product sets.
-             A single index denotes a data product that belongs to a *TriggerRecord*.
-             A double index for *Depos* denotes one that belongs to a specific kind of binning  *TimeBin*, created by the *unfold*, and associated with a *TriggerRecord*
    :name: fig-wirecell-func
    :align: center

 .. graphviz:: wirecell-charge-waveform-sim.gv
-   :caption: A possible Wire-Cell charged waveform simulation workflow, in the data-centric view.
+   :caption: A possible Wire-Cell charged waveform simulation workflow in the data-centric view.
-             Shaded rectangles denote data product sets.
+             Colored rectangles denote data product sets.
              Solid lines without an arrow show the relationship between hierarchical data product sets.
-             Shaded rounded rectangles denote data products.
+             Colored rounded rectangles denote data products.
+             The label of the rounded rectangle show the programming language data type of the data product, the index metadata that associate the product with the correct data product sets, and the algorithm that was the creator of the product.
-             Different colors represent different hierarchies of data products.
+             Different colors represent different hierarchies of data product sets.
              Dotted lines show the data product set to which each data product belongs.
              Unshaded rectangles denote data product sequences; the sequence consists of the data products within the rectangle.
              Solid lines with arrows show a higher order function (HOF) that creates the data product, or the data product sequence, to which the arrow points.